As a longtime pearl aficionado, I understand the allure of these timeless gems and the importance of finding the best place to buy pearls online.

 Are Pearls Good For An Engagement Ring?

-I do not recommend pearls for engagement rings.
-Pearls are one of the softest popular gemstones available in the jewelry industry.
-On the Moh scale of hardness, pearls rate a 2.5 out of 10.
-Diamond is a 10, making it the hardest mineral known to man.
+I do not generally recommend pearls for engagement rings.
+While pearls symbolize purity, loyalty, and wisdom, they are one of the softest popular gemstones available in the jewelry industry.
+On the Mohs scale of hardness, pearls rate a 2.5 out of 10, while diamonds score a perfect 10, making them the hardest mineral known to man.

-Pearls are very soft and scratch very easily.
-They require special care, especially in ring settings, though many jewelry stores may not tell you that.
+Pearls are very soft and scratch very easily, requiring special care and maintenance, especially in ring settings.
+Many jewelry stores may not emphasize this aspect when selling pearl rings.

 You might wonder why they sell pearl rings at all if they're so fragile.
-Well, just because I said I don't recommend it, doesn't mean it's not possible.
-With the proper precautions, you can wear pearls as an engagement ring.
+Well, just because I don't recommend it doesn't mean it's not possible.
+With the proper precautions and protection, you can wear pearls as an engagement ring.

-When buying loose pearls, they can come drilled or undrilled.
-Drilled holes are a good indication of cultured pearls, while undrilled pearls need an X-ray to determine if natural or cultural.
+When choosing a pearl for an engagement ring, it's crucial to research pearl types, sizes, and shapes.
+When buying loose pearls, I always check if they can come drilled or undrilled.
+Drilled holes are a good indication of cultured pearls, while undrilled pearls need an X-ray to determine if they are natural or cultured.

 As a rule of thumb, you should pretty much consider all pearls cultured unless explicitly stated otherwise.
-Drilled pearls are also lower quality and limit jewelry designs, so you should always look for undrilled pearls.
+Drilled pearls are also lower quality and limit jewelry designs, so I recommend you always look for undrilled pearls when customizing your engagement ring.

 How expensive a pearl jewelry is depends on a variety of factors, which you'll discover as you read on.

 Natural pearls are by far the most expensive, but cultured pearls can get up there in price as well.
-Most pearl jewelry price depends on any accompanying melee gemstones, setting, and how much precious metal there is.
+Most pearl jewelry prices depend on any accompanying melee gemstones, setting, and how much precious metal there is.

 Cultured freshwater pearls are less expensive than any pearl with a name, such as Tahitian, Akoya, or South Sea.
-Freshwater pearls are usually the lower price range when looking a jewelry retailers.
+Freshwater pearls are usually the lower price range when looking at jewelry retailers.

 What Should You Look For When Buying Pearl Jewelry Online?